Don’t Cook Up A Stormy Electric Bill For The Holiday

 According to the National Fire Protection Agency, cooking equipment is the cause of approximately 40 percent of home structure fires.
 As you prepare to show off your cooking and baking skills this holiday season, remember the following tips to avoid shocks or fires:

-- Inspect all small appliances and electric cords to make sure they are in good condition before using.
+- Inspect all small appliances and electric cords to make sure they are in good condition before use.
 Don’t use appliances if cords are cracked or frayed.

 - Read the operating instructions of any appliance before use.